1944 Alberta general election: Soldiers' vote

 The Government of Alberta commissioned four Chief Electoral Officers to help run the election.
 The election proved to be a logistical challenge as no similar election had ever been conducted on a worldwide scale.
 Robert Addison was in charge of overseeing the election in Edmonton and coordination operations around the world.
 James Thompson was Chief Returning Office in charge of overseeing the vote in the Mediterranean and the Franco-Belgian Fighting Fronts.
 A.P.
 Van Buren was in charge of Canada, United States and Alaska, Newfoundland, Bermuda, Nassau and Jamaica.
 L.P.
 Danis was the Chief Returning Officer for France, Belgium and Holland.
 The jobs of the Chief Electoral Officers included finding out where Albertans were stationed, setting up polling stations, and overseeing collection of ballots.
 In some cases polling stations were set up directly in the trenches causing delays to the election as election staff came under hostile fire.

 Not much is known about the election campaigns, as there was very little information published in the press about the election.
 The results showed there were no clear front runners in all three races.
 The Navy vote saw Loftus Dudley Ward hold a lead when the first votes for Alberta were released by the Chief Electoral Officer on January 31, 1945.
 Ward managed to hang on to win despite getting very few overseas votes.
 In the Air Force vote, Joseph Roy Burton was marginally leading the field after the Alberta votes were released.
 On the final total Frederick C. Colborne won with a surge of overseas votes.
-James Harper Prowse was the biggest surprise in the Army race as he had only 34 votes before surging to win with 1,050 after the final totals were released.
+James Harper Prowse was the biggest surprise in the Army race as he had only 34 votes before surging to win with 1,050 (but just 17 percent of the votes) by the time the final totals were released.

 The result of these elections, conducted using the First past the post voting system, shows the uncertainty of that system.
 All three winners won with only a minority of the votes cast in their respective constituencies.
-James Harper Prowse won with only 17 percent of the votes cast by army voters.
+Prowse won with only 17 percent of the votes cast by army voters.